JustScrub/aws_lambda_zabbix_mon/README.md

     - mock Firehose?
 (Not to have actual 1000 lambda instances running at once all the time)

  - Central config for AWS and Zabbix
+    - transformation configurable?
+Or hard-coded multi-trigger?
+    - central configure of zapi mapping
+        - MetricConfig list
+        - transformation??
+    - central configure of Transformation ??
+    - central configure of metrics to stream
+    - configure zapi mapping, transformation and metrics to stream using just single MetricConfig List??
+        - MetricConfig also includes name of AWS metric (and statistic) it maps to zabbix items
+        - have python configuration file that would include just the MetricConfig List
+        - propagate this List to zapi.py (config module), SAM template (?? parameter?) and Transform Lambda (config script)
+    - Zabbix LLD keep period: propage to zapi and Transform Lambda (set in prj_config.py)
+    - Firehose Buffering, Lambda timeouts etc. in central config

  - create readable doc for the project